zhangyuanxun/scholar_finder/README.md

 encoder model file (that maps dataset from high dimension to low dimension); and decoder model file (that construct dataset from low dimension to original dimension.)

+We can use pre-trained knowledge embedding for scholars and nsf grants to build another deep learning model for predicting whether a scholar is suitable for a particular nsf grant.
+We will introduce this in evaluation section.

 ## Evaluation
 For evaluation section, we can visualize scholar's knowledge embedding in 2D space; and evaluate our model with other schemes (such as XGBoost, DNN).